Best daily deals

 8.0

-Is this headset everything it claims to be?
-We spent a week with the Stealth 700 Gen 2 to figure that out.
+Is this headset everything it claims to be, or should you wait for the Stealth Gen 3?
+We spent a week with the Stealth 700 Gen 2 to help you decide.

-Editor’s note: this review was updated on December 30, 2022 to include formatting updates.
+Editor’s note: this review was updated on July 19, 2024, to include formatting updates and new isolation and frequency response charts.
+We also answered more FAQs.

 What is the Turtle Beach Stealth 700 Gen 2 like?

-Much like the Stealth 600 Gen 2, if you’ve used a Turtle Beach gaming headset in the last couple years, the Turtle Beach Stealth 700 Gen 2 is going to seem pretty familiar.
+Much like the Stealth 600 Gen 2, if you’ve used a Turtle Beach gaming headset in the last couple of years, the Turtle Beach Stealth 700 Gen 2 will seem pretty familiar.
 The headset has a lot in common visually with the company’s popular Recon line, which isn’t necessarily a bad thing.

 The Turtle Beach Stealth 700 Gen 2 sits on a fabric surface with its attached mic unfolded.